antonycourtney/tad/README.md

 This should start the application and open a window displaying the contents of the specified CSV file.

+Use the `--` form to pass additional dashed arguments to the application (instead of yarn / npm).
+For example:

+    $ yarn start -- --show-queries csv/bart-comp-all.csv

+if you want to see the generated SQL queries.

 # Packaging a Release

+## Clean and Build JavaScript for Production

+Before building the DMG file, we must first use webpack and Babel to generate the compiled, minified JavaScript bundle.
+To ensure a clean build and that we generate an optimized, production build, do the following:

+    $ npm run clean
+    $ npm run build-prod

+## Build the packaged distribution file

 I'm using   [electron-builder](https://github.com/electron-userland/electron-builder) for packaging, which uses [electron-packager](https://github.com/electron-userland/electron-packager) for creating the App.
-I'm currently building my own `.tgz` file and install script to create the symbolic link in `/usr/local/bin/tad`; I'm not currently using the generated install wizard (DMG).

-Note that, due to an alleged bug in Yarn's handling of sub-processes, *one must use npm (not Yarn!) to run this build step*:
+Note that, due to an alleged bug in Yarn's handling of sub-processes, *one must use npm (not Yarn!) to run this build step*.
+To build a packaged DMG for distribution, run:

-    $ npm run build-release
+    $ npm run dist

-This should create a full application in `./dist/mac`, and then will create a full release directory and a `.tgz` file in `./release/tad-X.Y.Z-preview.tgz`
+This should create a full application in `./dist/mac`, and a packaged DMG for distribution in `./dist/Tad-X.Y.Z.dmg`.

 # Implementation / Architecture